greg-md/php-view/docs/ViewBladeCompiler.md

 ### push

-Push contents in a stack.
+Start a pusher or push contents in a stack.

 ```php
 push(string $name, string $content = null)